mattiash/svelte-tablesort/README.md

 If one object contains a number and another contains a string in the same field, strange things will happen.

+## Slots

+The TableSort component uses three different slots, `thead`, `tbody` and `tfoot`. thead and tbody are mandatory and tfoot is optional.
+They should all contain a single `tr` element.
+The thead and tfoot slots will be instantiated once and the tbody slot will be instantiated once per entry in the `items` array.

 ## Setting initial sort order

 It is possible to indicate that a table should be sorted on one or more columns by default by adding a `data-sort-initial` property to the `th` element: